Newcastle Laboratories

 Clinical Background:

-Pre transfusion testing and routine antenatal screening.
-A valid group and save is required to determine the ABO and antibody status prior to the issue of blood products such as red...
+Pre-transfusion testing and routine antenatal screening.
+A valid group and save is required to determine the ABO and antibody status prior to the issue of blood products such as red blood cells, pl...

-Pre transfusion testing and routine antenatal screening.
-A valid group and save is required to determine the ABO and antibody status prior to the issue of blood products such as red blood cells, platelets, fresh frozen plasma (FFP).
+Pre-transfusion testing and routine antenatal screening.
+A valid group and save is required to determine the ABO and antibody status prior to the issue of blood products such as red blood cells, platelets and plasma.
 The ABO blood group has four principal types: A, B, AB, and O; there are two antigens and two antibodies that are mostly responsible for the ABO types.
 The specific combination of these four components determines an individual's type in most cases.

 This test is performed to predict compatibility between recipient antibodies and donor red blood cells.
 If the antibody screen is positive the next step would be to perform antibody identification.
-If the screen is negative, there are no significant antibodies are present.
 Transfusion or pregnancy may stimulate the production of unexpected antibodies against red cell antigens through either a primary or secondary immune response.
 The timing of samples selected for compatibility testing or antibody screening should take account of this, as it is not possible to predict when or whether such antibodies will appear.

 It is also important to note that all cellular blood components contain residual red cells and may elicit an immune response.
-To ensure that the specimen used for compatibility testing is representative of a patient’s current immune status, serological studies should be performed using blood collected no more than 3 days in advance of the actual transfusion when the patient has been transfused, received a transplant or pregnant within the preceding 3months, or when such information is uncertain or unavailable.
+To ensure that the specimen used for compatibility testing is representative of a patient's current immune status, the antibody screen should be performed using blood collected no more than 3 days in advance of the actual transfusion when the patient has been transfused, received a transplant or pregnant within the preceding 3 months, or when such information is uncertain or unavailable.

 The 3 days includes the de-reservation period, e.g. if the sample was 1-day old, the blood would have to be transfused within 2 days.
 Where there has been no transfusion or pregnancy within the preceding 3months, the sample is valid for up to 3 months.